ideabrian/punderful-workflows/README.md

+# Punderful

+Punderful is a #BuildInPublic project that collects puns from everyone and helps them find them ones that make the chuckle.

+It makes use of [Cloudflare Stack](https://www.youtube.com/watch?v=FH5-m0aiO5g), but most importantly focussing on the new kid on the block [Workflows](https://developers.cloudflare.com/workflows).

+## Learn More

 ## Setup

+You should be able to create all of this on the free tier.
+Let me know if you run into any problems

 ### D1

-This uses a D1 database, so you need to create it
+This uses a D1 database, so you need to create one

 ```bash
 npx wrangler d1 create punderful